nshimyejoel/visitorManagement/README.md

 The application uses MYSQLI Database.

-it contains one user using the following credentials:
+The system has one user who performs different tasks mentioned above

+ Credentials:

 username : admin
 password : 12345